direktt/direktt-auto-greet/readme.md

 - **Welcome**:
     - User subscribes to the channel:
-        - If **"New Subscribers"** checkbox is checked and **"Subscriber Message Template"** is configured, "Subscriber Message Template" message will be sent to that new subscriber.
+        - If **"Send Message to New Subscribers"** is enabled and **"Message Template"** is configured, "Message Template" message will be sent to that new subscriber.
-        - If **"Admin"** checkbox is checked and **"Admin Message Template"** is configured, "Admin Message Template" message will be sent to the Direktt Admin.
+        - If **"Send Message to Admin"** is enabled and **"Message Template"** is configured, "Message Template" message will be sent to the Direktt Admin.
 - **Out of Office Auto Responder**:
     - **Off** - There won't be Automated Messages (this does not affect Welcome messages).
     - **Only During Non-working hours**: